 - Recipients will not be eligible to receive both the BIG & Scott Felton BIG scholarships.

 Please review the first two pages of the attached guidelines for the specific eligibility requirements and dates.
-An applicant must attend the BIG Conference on Tuesday, February 4, 2014 in Waco to receive the scholarship award.
+The recipients must attend the BIG Scholarship Reception and Luncheon on Tuesday, January 5, 2016 in Waco to receive the scholarship award.

 The guidelines and application are posted on the BIG page at the following link: